RajBhosale12/Mobile_Price_Classification/README.md

 train.csv: CSV file containing the training data used for building the model.
 README.md: A markdown file that provides an overview of the project, how to set it up, and how to use it. requirements.txt: A file that lists all the dependencies and libraries needed to run the project.

+Features
+Home Page: Enter mobile phone features to get a price range prediction.
+About Page: Learn more about the project.
+Contact Page: Contact information for the project maintainers.

 Dataset
 The dataset used in this project is stored in train.csv, containing various features and price range labels.